gustacamara/gustacamara/README.md

 -  Fullstack developer
 -  I'm currentily focusing on Typescript and Java.
+-  [Focus Theme](https://github.com/RUSHGGZ/focus-theme) for better productivity in JetBrains IDEs and available as a plugin.
 -  [Hardware and web application](https://github.com/gustacamara/py-ui) for controlling model railway layouts.
 -  [Task-timer](https://gustacamara.github.io/task-timer/) to improve your productivity
 -  Looking for an internship.